 The Ulfland of four centuries ago had been a powerful kingdom, comprising both North and South Ulfland (though not Ys or the Vale of Evander), Godelia and what were now the Marches of Dahaut, out past Poelitetz.
-At this time King Fidwig, in the full exercise of his megalomaniac townhouses; and formed the nucleus of the small army which defended the city from the Ska.
+At this time King Fidwig, in the full exercise of his megalomaniac might, decreed the total security of Xounges.
+Ten thousand men toiled twenty years, to achieve a system of fortifications based on walls of granite forty feet wide at the base and a hundred and twenty feet high, closing the causeway at its narrowest width, again where the causeway entered the town, then hooking out into the Skyre to protect the harbor from attack by sea.